 Your next night out is sure to be memorable with our puff sleeve dress pattern.
 This ultra-feminine style is a standout for a good reason, and it will have everyone turning their heads as you walk by.
 Pair the dress with thigh highs or towering thigh boots and your look will truly be set apart from the rest.

-How To Style And Wear Your Puff Sleeve Dress Pattern
+Styling Your Puff Dress Pattern

-If you want to expand your chic-dressing horizon, this puff sleeve dress is the perfect candidate.
+If you want to expand your chic-dressing horizon, this dress pattern is the perfect candidate.
 Add a bit of volume to the shoulder area to visually narrow the waist and balance your silhouette from day to night.
 Rock your dress with rows of dainty jewelry and a mini top-handle bag for a day out in the city or up your look with mules and a chain shoulder bag for night-time.
 For winter-approved ensembles, layer your puff sleeve dress with a black coat and throw on your suede, over the knee boots.

 Daphne Puff Sleeve Dress Sewing Pattern Overview